jakeard/Data-Structures/2-linked_lists.md

 ![Node](images/linked-list.png)

 As you can see, the node contains the data, and a link to the next node.
 The first node in a linked list is known as the head, and the last is the tail.
 The tail points to **NULL** or **None**, signifying that it is the end of the linked list, until something new is added.
-Python uses None, so that is what I wil use to describe this.
+Python uses `None`, so that is what I wil use to describe this.

 Multiple nodes together in a linked list look like this: